Procedures and petitions for rule making, 2.7(3), 2.12(2), 2.17(3), 2.18 to 2.20

 Legal Authority for Rule Making

 This rule making is adopted under the authority provided in Iowa Code section 256.7(5).

 This rule making implements, in whole or in part, 2020 Iowa Acts, House File 2389.

 Purpose and Summary

-This proposed rule making modernizes the Department's procedures for rule making in light of the revisions to the Iowa Administrative Procedure Act made by 2020 Iowa Acts, House File 2389.
+This rule making modernizes the Department's procedures for rule making in light of the revisions to the Iowa Administrative Procedure Act made by 2020 Iowa Acts, House File 2389.

 This rule making has no fiscal impact to the State of Iowa.

 After analysis and review of this rule making, no impact on jobs has been found.

 Any person who believes that the application of the discretionary provisions of this rule making would result in hardship or injustice to that person may petition the State Board for a waiver of the discretionary provisions, if any, pursuant to 281—Chapter 4.